fair-search/fairsearch-deltr-for-elasticsearch/README.md

 This is going to train a DELTR model (with default parameters) name `deltr_vanilla` using the questions in `/data/queries.csv` and judgements for those queries in `/data/judgements.csv`.

+#### In case you want to debug

+The library will use the features we defined in LTR to train the model.
+So, for debugging purposes, the library creates a `features.csv` file in the same folder where this is executed.
+There you can see what features were generated for each document.
+It also creates a `model.txt` where you can see the final model, that was uploaded in LTR.

-*Note:* You can specify tuning parameters from the command line as well.
+*Note:* You can also specify tuning parameters from the command line as well.
 E.g.

 ```bash
 python deltr.py --train --queries ./data/queries.csv --judgements ./data/judgements.csv --model deltr_not_vanilla --gamma 0.8